Russell Library (St Patrick's College): The Salamanca archive

 From the mid-16th century, due to the anti catholic legislation that restricted the education of Catholics in Ireland, young Irishmen with academic aspirations traveled to continental Europe to begin their education.
 The Catholics relief acts of 1782 and 1793 finally allowed Catholics to be educated in Ireland, ending the immediate need for Irish colleges abroad.
 The first Irish college on the continent was established in Paris in 1578, followed by the first Irish college in Salamanca, Spain, in 1592.
 The Irish college at Salamanca was founded by Rev. Thomas White from Tipperary, Ireland, by royal decree of King Phillip the second, who also provided initial financial support for the students who attended the college.
 The students resided at the college whilst attending lectures at the University of Salamanca.
 In 1608 the Irish college was incorporated into the University of Salamanca, and was subsequently administered by the Society of Jesus until their expulsion from Spain in 1767 by King Charles III.
 The Irish college at Salamanca was closed between 1807 and 1838, due to the peninsula war, and again in 1936 due to the outbreak of the Spanish Civil War.
 Many records were lost due to damage caused by conflict, and by looting.
-Those records that did escape undamaged were sent to St. Patrick's College Maynooth when, in 1952, after over 360 years, the Irish College at Salamanca closed its doors for the final time.
-The documents rescued include over fifty thousand administrative records, dating as far back as the mid 1500s.
+Those records that escaped undamaged were sent to St Patrick's College, Maynooth, when, after over 360 years, the Irish College at Salamanca closed permanently in 1952.
+The documents rescued include over 50,000 administrative records, dating as far back as the mid 16th century.
 They also include some documents from Irish colleges at Lisbon, Valladolid, Seville, Madrid, Alcala de Henares, and Santiago de Compostela.
 At their height, Irish colleges on the continent numbered 480 students, across twelve locations, most of whom were based in France or the Austrian Netherlands.
-The catholic relief acts ended the need for foreign education, and led to the establishment of Maynooth college, and the archives were sent here in recognition of the historical links between the need for home based education and the establishment of the college.
+The Catholic Relief Acts ended the need for foreign education, and led to the establishment of Maynooth college, and the archives were sent here in recognition of the historical links between the need for home based education and the establishment of the college.